openstack/governance/reference/new-projects-requirements.rst

 * The project should have an active team of one or more contributors

+* The project meets any policies that the TC requires all projects to meet.
+For instance, the :doc:`project-testing-interface`

-* Once a project has joined OpenStack, it may create additional source code repositories as needed at the discretion of its Project Team Lead (PTL) without prior approval from the TC as long as the additional source code repositories fall within the scope of the approved project mission statement.
+Once a project has joined OpenStack, it may create additional source code repositories as needed at the discretion of its Project Team Lead (PTL) without prior approval from the TC as long as the additional source code repositories fall within the scope of the approved project mission statement.